 A years-old rumor from a discredited political blog about Norway’s Muslim populations is reappearing amid a 2019 debate about immigration, as more and more people leave their home countries to seek safety and refuge elsewhere.

-It’s not true that Norway has specifically targeted Muslim extremists for deportation.
+First of all, it is not true that Norway has specifically targeted Muslim extremists for deportation.

 Since 2011, Norway has taken steps to reform certain aspects of its immigration laws, but the reforms were not specifically directed at Muslim immigrants.

-That claim appears to have first surfaced on the Political Ears website in November of 2014.
-The website reports that Prime Minister Erna Solberg launched a program that targets and deports Muslims with ties to radical groups:
+That claim appears to have first surfaced on a now-defunct disinformation blog called “Political Ears” in November 2014.
+The website claimed — using a combination of emotional appeals and completely invented “statistics” — that Prime Minister Erna Solberg launched a program that targeted and deported Muslim Norweigans with ties to radical groups:

 Oslo, Norway: “The world’s largest gang of thugs, murderers, and rapists is masquerading as a religion of peace,” says Adrian Stavig, a resident of Oslo.

 Beginning this past January, the new Norwegian Prime Minister, Erna Solberg began a program which targets and deports Muslims who have ties to radical groups.

 While many in America would say this is racist, it’s worked in dramatic fashion.
 Violent crimes are down more than 31% in Norway.

 The article also contains lies about Norway’s immigration laws as a direct response to “radical Islam.”